iamgyz/DIPQ/README.md

 For the hosts which are using dynamic IP and their home-gateway do not support ddns.

 ## Feature
-In client host, just run the application and enter your id, say 'qoo' And the you can visit http://your-server-IP:5566/qoo to query your dynamic IP ANYWHERE!
+In client host, just run the application and enter your id, say 'qoo'.
+And the you can visit `http://<your-server-IP>:5566/qoo` to query your dynamic IP ANYWHERE!

 # Client-side